yangsiming99/Siming-Yang-E-ecc-dssb-IS21-code-challenge-req101408/README.md

 1. Clone Repository
 2. Run ```npm install``` on the repositry directory
 3. Run ```npm run dev``` on the repositry directory
-4. go to http://localhost:3000 for the front end or http://localhost:3000/api/product for the api endpoint.
+4. Go to http://localhost:3000 for the front end or http://localhost:3000/api/product for the api endpoint.
-5. Go to localhost:3000/api-doc.html to access the Api Docs
+5. Go to http://localhost:3000/api-doc.html to access the Api Docs

 ## Notes
 - Userstory 3 was not implemented